China devaluation sparks fear of currency war, angers U.S. lawmakers

 The devaluation followed weekend data that showed China's exports tumbled 8.3 percent in July, hit by weaker demand from Europe, the United States and Japan, and that producer prices were well into their fourth year of deflation.

-The move hurt the Australian AUD=D4 and New Zealand NZD=D4 dollars and the Korean won KRW=D4, fanning talk of a round of currency devaluations from other major exporters.
-But some of Asia's most interventionist central banks appeared to be holding their nerve on currency policy.

-Economists pointed out that until Tuesday, China had held the yuan firm while its neighbours had debased their currencies.
+Economists pointed out that until Tuesday, China had held the yuan firm while its neighbors had debased their currencies.

 "It was inevitable that China would join the currency war at some point.
 The key will be the response of other central banks," said Nick Lawson, managing director at Deutsche Bank in London.